Saying “No” in 520 Languages

 For more on Karen Gutfreund’s work go to her website.

-Posted on December 26, 2012, in gender, psychology, rape, relationships, sex, sexism, violence against women, women and tagged feminism, gender, psychology, rape, relationships, sex, sexism, violence against women, women.
+Posted on December 26, 2012, in gender, psychology, rape and sexual assault, relationships, sex and sexuality, sexism, violence against women, women and tagged feminism, gender, psychology, rape and sexual assault, relationships, sex and sexuality, sexism, violence against women, women.
 Bookmark the permalink.
 5 Comments.